 - Loading animations or progress indicators

-- Icons that animate slightly on scroll
+- Icons that are slightly animated when scrolling

 Benefits of Animations and Microinteractions